eXpandFramework/Reactive.XAF/src/Modules/PositionInListview/Readme.md

 1. Moving multiple positions at once.
 2. Moving multiple objects.
+4. Conditional NewObjectsStrategy.
+5. Conditional persistance PositionMember modifications.
+6. Enable temporarily UI sorting and grouping on the ListView.
 3. Any other need you may have.

 Let us know if you want us to implement them for you.